 Learn SQL: Speed-up business analysis of SAP data and increase your income

-Part 1 - Why SAP Consultants should know and use SQL
+Part 1 - Why SAP Business Analysts should know and use SQL

 Lots of standard SAP reports exist for day-to-day reporting.
 However, as SAP experts we sometimes want to calculate something that can not be done with existing reports.
 In these cases, the solution is to either get an extract from somewhere or run a few report (or SE16-type downloads) and merge the data in a spreadsheet (like Excel).
 Excel VLOOKUP is used to merge the different data sources.